specklesystems/speckle-server/packages/preview-service/readme.md

 To limit the container memory when running with `docker run`, you can use the `-m` flag.

-With docker-compose, you must use a docker-compose file at version 2 (not 3) and use the `mem_limit` option.
+With docker compose, you must use a docker compose file at version 2 (not 3) and use the `mem_limit` option.